Dantendo09/Fappy-Bird-Android/README.md

-# Fappy-Bird-Android
- Android port of Fappy
+Android port of Fappy Bird.
+It's basically the same game but for android phones.

+Important:
+IT'S STILL NOT SOME GOONER GAME